containers/podman-desktop/website/blog/2023-11-30-sharing-podman-images-with-kubernetes-cluster.md

 As developers we constantly improve and refine our applications.
 One of the challenges we face is quickly iterating when working with container images and kubernetes deployments/pods.

-For example, when we want to try a new image in a kubernetes pod, this image needs to be available on a private/public registry or on the kubernetes cluster.
+For example, when we want to try a new image in a kubernetes pod, this image needs to be available on a private/public registry or on the nodes of the kubernetes cluster.
 Sometimes we need to call extra commands such as `kind load docker-image` or `minikube cache add <image>` or publish the image first to a 3rd party registry.

 You'll agree that trying out a new image in a Kubernetes pod should be as seamless as building the image itself.